dchen32-UW/info201_final_project/README.md

 - [**Temperature data with various scales**](https://www.kaggle.com/berkeleyearth/climate-change-earth-surface-temperature-data)
     - This dataset is from kaggle, although the original raw data was gathered from [Berkely Earth data](http://berkeleyearth.org/data/).
 All of the datasets from this source are stored in `data/kaggle_global_temp/`, except for *GlobalLandTemperaturesByCity.csv* as it is around ~500 MB so we can not upload it to our GitHub since it is over the 50 MB upload size limit.
 In addition, we do not plan on using it as there is a smaller alternative, *GlobalLandTemperaturesByMajorCity.csv*, that provides similar data without the issue of a massive file size.
+    - We can use this data is our *source of truth* for climate change impact, we can utilize this change in temp for the correlations described in the questions above.
+If we want to see how a certain factor or action correlates with climate change we can attempt to correlate it via the following data.
+The nice thing about this data is that it provides data at the major city, state, country, and global level so we can accomadate data that describes possible risk factors (e.g. CO2 emissions) that are on different levels, perhaps some are on a country level while others are on a state level.
+For example, we could correlate CO2 emissions and energy production data on a country level, with the country level global temperature data from this source, this would help us answer our question *"What are the ***trackable by-products*** of climate change (e.g. CO2 emissions) and what factors correlate to such, as in are there risk factors involved?"* as it would allow us to identify potential risk factors via their correlation with the global temperature data.

     - The source consists of four datasets (excluding *GlobalLandTemperaturesByCity.csv*):
         - Global Land and Ocean-and-Land Temperatures *(GlobalTemperatures.csv)*
             - Provides temperature measurements from 1750 onward for average land temperature and 1850 onward for average land + water temperature resulting in a total of **3192 values**